nrfconnect/sdk-nrf/samples/matter/template/README.rst

 This means that both the currently running firmware and the new firmware to be updated will be stored within the device's internal flash memory.
 This configuration is enabled by default for the :ref:`debug configuration <matter_template_custom_configs>`.

-The following is an example command to build the sample on the nRF54L15 DK with support for Matter OTA DFU and DFU over Bluetooth® SMP, and using internal MRAM only:
+The following is an example command to build the sample on the nRF54L15 DK with support for Matter OTA DFU and DFU over Bluetooth SMP, and using internal MRAM only:

 .. code-block:: console